UserUnknownFactor/filetranslate_MVZ/README.md

 * `Replace Attribute Spaces`: Specifies how to handle plugin command text.
     * `true` Replace spaces with underscores (`_`) before sending them to the plugin.
 You'll need to modify it to revert this with `.replace('_', ' ')` manually.
     * `false` Send the translation as is.
+* `Line-merge Character`: Specifies what character to use when merging text split across multiple text codes, default is `''`.
 * `Merged Translations`: Specifies where to search for a merged translations dictionary.
     * `<relative path>` Relative path to the file without `www`.
 If it's found per-origin .csv files will be ignored.